 Contact your waste hauler to learn about service options or call the Mid-Valley Garbage and Recycling Association at 503-390-4000.
 If you’d like resources to help set up the program and train your employees contact Marion County Environmental Services at 503-566-4159.

 Is there a foul odor?

 The same material is being thrown away as before, just in a separate bin.
 If you are having odor issues you could try cleaning your indoor containers more frequently.
-To avoid odors use biodegradable bags to contain all the material.
 You could also consider washing the bins more frequently.